articustd/furry-writer/README.md

-# FA Replace
+# Furry Writer
-A new furry community site.
+A new furry writing site.
 Name is currently TBD

 All frontend pieces will be run in the `web` directory